Last Updated on

 Table of Contents

 The Chrome extension attaches itself to your browser then runs when you access Amazon.
-It’s engineered to swiftly collect data from a specific page then inform you about a product’s review count, estimated sales, price, etc- for help you compare your choices.
+It’s engineered to swiftly collect market intelligence data from a specific page then inform you about a product’s review count, estimated sales, price, etc- for help you compare your choices.

 In essence, you begin with products before generating their respective metrics.
 After opening a search page on Amazon, you’ll be able to assess the number of sales each product is attracting.
 That makes it suitable when you have an idea about what you want to deal in.